Anthony L. Burrow [curriculum vitae]

 Undergraduate Research Assistants

-I am a junior majoring in Human Development and on the pre-med track.
-I am interested in psychology, biology and reproductive health.
-I aspires to be a child psychologist or an OB-GYN.
-I have experience studying derailment, autonomy and wellbeing.
-I am also a member of Psi Chi psychology fraternity, BASE Productions dance team and an intramural soccer team.
+I am a senior majoring in Human Development and am on the pre-med track.
+I am interested in Psychology, Biology and Reproductive health.
+I aspire to be a clinical psychologist or a reproductive endocrinologist.
+I have experience studying derailment, menopause and wellbeing.
+In my free time, I dance on the BASE dance team and Cornell Ballet Club.
+I also play on an intramural soccer team and love spending time outdoors.

 Brooke Kivel